This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Foreign tourists expect "genuine Japanese quality."

-Selecting products that do not disappoint is the deciding factor in "gaining repeat customers."
+Product reviews that meet these expectationsare the deciding factor in "gaining repeat customers."

-Wholesale price with 60% profit margin guaranteed.
-Price that is favorable for foreign visitors to Japan.
+Wholesale price with guaranteed 60% profit margin, ideal price for foreign visitors to Japan

 The psychology behind pricing that makes foreigners feel it's "cheap"

-Q: What price range should be set to appeal to foreign tourists?
+Q: What price range should we set for foreign tourists?

-A: It's a surprising fact, but foreigners tend to assume that the more expensive something is, the more authentic it is .
+A: It's a surprising fact, but foreignerstend to assume that "the more expensive it is, the more authentic it is."

-Examples of psychological price ranges (in order of sales ranking)
+Psychological price range examples (in order of sales ranking)

 The perfect price for a "nice little souvenir"